adap/flower/doc/source/explanation-flower-architecture.rst

    Multi-tenancy federated learning architecture with Flower

-To illustrate, consider one federated learning training run.
-In one run, one ServerApp and a federation of ClientApp will take part.
-Note that a SuperNode will only run the ClientApp if it is selected to participate in the training run.
-For example, in ``run 1`` below, all the SuperNodes are selected and run their corresponding ClientApps:
+To illustrate how multi-tenancy works, consider one federated learning training run where one ServerApp and a number of ClientApps will take part.
+(Note that a SuperNode will only run the ClientApp if it is selected to participate in the training run.)
+In ``run 1`` below, all the SuperNodes are selected and therefore run their corresponding
+ClientApps:

 .. figure:: ./_static/flower-architecture-multi-run-1.svg
    :align: center